Trademark Trial and Appeal Board (TTAB) - General

 - What is the fee for TTAB filing?

 Depending on the type of proceeding, fees vary.
-To see a complete list of TTAB Fees, select the current Fee Schedule from the USPTO Fees page, then scroll to Trademark Processing Fees 6403/7403.
+To see a complete list of TTAB Fees, select the current Fee Schedule from the USPTO Fees page, then scroll to Trademark Processing Fees 6401/7401.
+Please note effective Jan.
+14, 2017 certain extensions of time to file an opposition require fees.

 - What methods of payment are accepted?

-You may pay your fee by cash (in-person only), by check, credit card, deposit account, electronic funds transfer (EFT), or by wire.
+You may pay your fee by check or money order (payable to "Director of the U.S. Patent and Trademark Office"), credit card, deposit account, or by electronic funds transfer (EFT).
 Most fees can be paid online over the USPTO website.
 For details on each of these payment methods visit the USPTO Fees page.

 Trademark Trial and Appeal Board (TTAB) - Proceedings